For current tuition rates, please refer to the Student Business Services Web site at http://studentbusiness.fsu.edu/.

 Reinstatement of Student Schedules Cancelled for Non-Payment of Tuition and Fees

-Students whose schedules are cancelled for non-payment of tuition and fees may appeal to the University Registrar for the reinstatement of their schedule.
-The appeal must be made in writing and must be submitted to the University Registrar (A3900 University Center) no later than the end of the seventh week of the semester.
-The appeal will be reviewed and acted upon in a timely manner.
-Approval of the reinstatement of a student’s schedule is contingent upon verification from the Office of Student Business Services that tuition and fees have been paid or that formal arrangements have been made for tuition and fee payment.
-Reinstatement of schedules will also include a $100.00 late registration fee and a $100.00 late payment fee.
+Students whose schedules are cancelled for non-payment may reinstate their schedule through immediate and full payment of all tuition and fees and any other delinquent balance owed to the University, plus a $100.00 late payment fee and $100.00 late registration fee.
+This payment to reinstate must be made prior to the final reinstatement deadline established by the University Registrar each term.
 Checks or credit card payments that are returned or refused will negate any tuition and fee payment arrangement for the reinstatement of a student’s schedule.
 The University reserves the right to deny reinstatement when a student has demonstrated a pattern of tuition delinquencies over a period of two or more semesters.
 Reinstatements for a given term must be submitted by the deadline.
 Reinstatement petitions received after the term is over will not be considered.